How the Phone Book Evolved to a Digital Cell Phone Directory

 But what is love without rivalry?

 The phonebook and the telephone were content with each other until the rise of the internet.
-In 1996, the United States started seeing some of their first online telephone directories (Yellowpages.com and Whitepages.com).
+In 1996, the United States started seeing some of their first online telephone directories, such as the Yellow Pages and White Pages.

 The invention of the internet changed the way not only how people looked at phones but also how they gathered their information.